yym68686/uni-api/README.md

       - AIzaSyAN2k6IRdgw456
       - AIzaSyAN2k6IRdgw789
     model:
-      - gemini-1.5-pro
+      - gemini-2.5-pro-exp-03-25
-      - gemini-1.5-flash-exp-0827: gemini-1.5-flash # After renaming, the original model name gemini-1.5-flash-exp-0827 cannot be used, if you want to use the original name, you can add the original name in the model, just add the line below to use the original name
+      - gemini-2.5-flash-preview-04-17: gemini-2.5-flash # After renaming, the original model name gemini-2.5-flash-preview-04-17 cannot be used, if you want to use the original name, you can add the original name in the model, just add the line below to use the original name
-      - gemini-1.5-flash-exp-0827 # Add this line, both gemini-1.5-flash-exp-0827 and gemini-1.5-flash can be requested
+      - gemini-2.5-flash-preview-04-17
-      - gemini-1.5-pro: gemini-1.5-pro-search # Support to rename models with -search suffix to enable search, use gemini-1.5-pro-search model to request uni-api, it means gemini-1.5-pro model automatically uses Google official search tool, supports all 1.5/2.0 series models.
+      - gemini-2.5-pro-exp-03-25: gemini-2.5-pro-search # Support to rename models with -search suffix to enable search, use gemini-2.5-pro-search model to request uni-api, it means gemini-2.5-pro model automatically uses Google official search tool.
+      - gemini-2.5-flash-preview-04-17: gemini-2.5-flash-think-24576-search # Support to rename models with -search suffix to enable search, and support customizing the inference budget using `-think-number`, can be enabled simultaneously or individually.
     tools: true
     preferences:
       api_key_rate_limit: 15/min # Each API Key can request up to 15 times per minute, optional.
 The default is 999999/min.
 Supports multiple frequency constraints: 15/min,10/day
       # api_key_rate_limit: # You can set different frequency limits for each model
-      #   gemini-1.5-flash: 15/min,1500/day
+      #   gemini-2.5-flash: 10/min,500/day
-      #   gemini-1.5-pro: 2/min,50/day
+      #   gemini-2.5-pro: 5/min,25/day
       #   default: 4/min # If the model does not set the frequency limit, use the frequency limit of default
       api_key_cooldown_period: 60 # Each API Key will be cooled down for 60 seconds after encountering a 429 error.
 Optional, the default is 0 seconds.
 When set to 0, the cooling mechanism is not enabled.
 When there are multiple API keys, the cooling mechanism will take effect.
       api_key_schedule_algorithm: round_robin # Set the request order of multiple API Keys, optional.
 The default is round_robin, and the optional values are: round_robin, random, fixed_priority.
 It will take effect when there are multiple API keys. round_robin is polling load balancing, and random is random load balancing. fixed_priority is fixed priority scheduling, always use the first available API key.
-      model_timeout: # Model timeout, in seconds, default 100 seconds, optional gemini-1.5-pro: 10 # Model gemini-1.5-pro timeout is 10 seconds
+      model_timeout: # Model timeout, in seconds, default 100 seconds, optional gemini-2.5-pro: 10 # Model gemini-2.5-pro timeout is 10 seconds
-        gemini-1.5-flash: 10 # Model gemini-1.5-flash timeout is 10 seconds
+        gemini-2.5-flash: 10 # Model gemini-2.5-flash timeout is 10 seconds
         default: 10 # Model does not have a timeout set, use the default timeout of 10 seconds, when requesting a model not in model_timeout, the timeout is also 10 seconds, if default is not set, uni-api will use the default timeout set by the environment variable TIMEOUT, the default timeout is 100 seconds
       keepalive_interval: # Heartbeat interval, in seconds, default 80 seconds, optional.
 Suitable for when uni-api is hosted on cloudflare and uses inference models.
 Priority is higher than the global configuration keepalive_interval. gemini-2.5-pro: 50 # Model gemini-2.5-pro heartbeat interval is 50 seconds, this value must be less than the model_timeout set timeout, otherwise it will be ignored.